Pipeshark’s Outstanding Work Has Been Featured In Industry Publications

 Pipeshark has been involved in trenchless technology for a long time.
 We were the team that got a lot of the original approvals for pipe bursting and trenchless sewer repair within the state of Pennsylvania.
 Early on we became so convinced of the future of this technology that we decided to abandon the other plumbing work we were doing and become specialists in all phases of trenchless or no-dig technologies.
 Over the years we’ve been on various advisory committees and currently serve on the International Pipe Bursting Association’s Lateral Committee.
 As we helped develop the industry, we realized that the initial goal of limiting the damage brought on by traditional excavation was just the beginning.
 Once the colossal mess of traditional trenching was eliminated, secondary causes of landscaping damages could be addressed as well.
 So we pioneered other changes in our operations which would protect landscapes and infrastructure even further.
 As we gained attention for such planning, nine years ago a trade publication did a cover story on us entitled “Landscape Artists” which highlighted the landscape friendly practices we had developed.

-We continue to be your landscape’s best friend by the way we lay out and pursue our work.
+We continue to be your landscape’s best friend, by the way, we layout and pursue our work.
 We expanded into other trenchless technologies and now offer pipe bursting, pipe lining, and pipe boring.
 Furthermore, we found we could often combine different techniques to get even better results.
-We’ve been called to help in to many situations with difficult working conditions or really tight timelines.
-We’ve been successful in solving many problems that required creative use of trenchless technologies, a concrete plan and the discipline to adhere to the plan.
+We’ve been called to help in many situations with difficult working conditions or really tight timelines.
+We’ve been successful in solving many problems that required creative use of trenchless technologies, a concrete plan, and the discipline to adhere to the plan.

 Featured In “Cleaner” Magazine